Karen Allen: Personal life

+Around 1985 Allen was dating songwriter Stephen Bishop whose composition "Separate Lives", sung by Phil Collins and Marilyn Martin, from the 1985 movie White Nights, was nominated for an Academy Award for Best Original Song.
+Bishop wrote the song about his breakup with Karen Allen, who also appeared in Animal House.
+He said: "I write much better when I'm heartbroken and sad or melancholy."

 In 1988, Allen married actor Kale Browne and had a son, Nicholas, in 1990.
 The couple divorced in 1998.
 Following the birth of her son, Allen accepted smaller roles in TV and films to concentrate on raising Nicholas.
 Nicholas went on to become a personal chef and win a Chopped competition on Food Network, which aired on December 22, 2016.

 In 2003, Allen started her own textile company, Karen Allen Fiber Arts, in Great Barrington, Massachusetts.
 The company has a store in Great Barrington that sells items Allen knits with a Japanese-made knitting machine as well as products made by other designers.
 For her work in the textile arts, she was awarded an honorary master's degree from the Fashion Institute of Technology in 2009.

-Allen also teaches acting at Bard College at Simon's Rock, located in Great Barrington.
+Allen also taught acting at Bard College at Simon's Rock, located in Great Barrington.

 As of July 2015, Allen lives in Massachusetts.
 She also works as a stage director.